Shortwave radio

 Shortwave radio is radio transmission using radio frequencies in the shortwave bands (SW).
 There is no official definition of the band range, but it always includes all of the high frequency band (HF), which extends from 3 to 30 MHz (approximately 100 to 10 metres in wavelength).
 It lies between the medium frequency band (MF) and the bottom of the VHF band.

 Radio waves in the shortwave band can be reflected or refracted from a layer of electrically charged atoms in the atmosphere called the ionosphere.
 Therefore, short waves directed at an angle into the sky can be reflected back to Earth at great distances, beyond the horizon.
 This is called skywave or "skip" propagation.
 Thus shortwave radio can be used for communication over very long distances, in contrast to radio waves of higher frequency, which travel in straight lines (line-of-sight propagation) and are generally limited by the visual horizon, about 64 km (40 miles).

+Shortwave radio is used for broadcasting of voice and music to shortwave listeners over very large areas; sometimes entire continents or beyond.
+Other uses include military over-the-horizon radar, diplomatic communication, amateur radio enthusiasts' two-way international communication for hobby, education, and emergency service, and long-distance aviation and marine communications.